5dayGit/5day_Docusaurus/docs/user-guide/5day.io Features/Automation/Workflow Condition.md

 | OR (nested) | Any one nested condition is true | Flexible options | Priority is Highest OR Tag contains "urgent" |
 | Nested AND/OR | Mix them for pro-level control | Complex scenarios | (Priority High OR Tag "urgent") AND Due Date is today |

-### Visual Example
-Trigger: Status changes to Done

-Conditions:
-Priority is Highest                    ← Main AND
-   OR
-   ├─ Tag contains "client-facing"      ← Nested OR Group └─ Budget Type is Billable           ← (one of these must be true)

-Action: Notify CEO

 ### Available Fields & Operators

 | Field Type | Operators | Examples |